 All of these problems can be solved by using intelligent power management units (PMUs).
 Our newly developed PMU unit is at the forefront of technology.
 It provides 16 high current outputs (and use of multiple units if more outputs are required).

 An additional advantage of the PMU system is the ability to define logic for controlling outputs.
-This is done with data from analogue input channels or CAN bus data, and math operations can be defined for each channel.
+This is done with data from analog input channels or CAN bus data, and math operations can be defined for each channel.
 The PMU is also equipped with LED indicators to show the status of each output.

 With use of CAN bus keypads or steering wheel switches, all wiring is vastly simplified and lightened.